colin725/sector25b/README.md

 	type of stuff with bronze/silver/gold marks to beat.
 Something easy to play for a few minutes without starting the real game.
 Likely tie it to achievements as well.
 - Scores screen local for now, divided between easy and normal modes (have to beat easy to unlock normal).
 - Gameplay styles.
 Each color of planet will represent a different kind of gameplay.
 Easy ideas so far are Kills, Time, and distance.
+Distance should eventually spawn enemies based on distance rather than time, so if you go too fast you get swamped with enemies.
+Going slow will be safe be not rewarding in points or score.
 	Complex ideas will make the game a lot more interesting but represent new challenges with the implementation.
 The next one to add could be defense of structures or conversely destroying structures.
 	Another idea could be something like to recieve an item and come back.
 Or go through some kind of maze.
 	The last two would be extremely difficult to do without having static maps.
 So we would either have to spend